How to Install and Use eQSL Creator by PA4R

 Setting Up Your Software and Templates

-Next, create a custom eQSL card.
-In Settings > Images, find the template folder.
-Use a free tool like Photopea (a Photoshop alternative) to design your card—include your call sign, QSO details, and a personal touch like your station’s logo.
-Save it as a JPEG in the template folder.
-A well-designed card not only confirms the contact but also showcases your style.
+Next, create a custom eQSL card template.
+Under Settings > Images, locate the template folder.
+Use a free tool like Photopea (a browser-based Photoshop alternative) to design your card.
+Include your callsign, grid, QSO fields, and maybe a station photo or logo.
+Export it as a JPEG and save it in the template folder.
+A clean, readable design makes your eQSLs look professional and memorable.

 Configuring Email and Syncing with QRZ

-As of 2023, Gmail no longer supports basic authentication (username/password) for SMTP due to security updates, meaning eQSL Creator can’t send emails through Gmail.
-You’ll need an SMTP provider that allows basic authentication, such as a personal email server, an ISP-provided SMTP, or services like SendGrid with legacy support.
-Check your provider’s documentation or explore alternatives to keep your eQSLs flowing!
+As of 2023, Gmail no longer supports basic authentication (username/password) for SMTP due to security changes, which means eQSL Creator can’t send emails through Gmail directly.
+You’ll need an SMTP provider that still allows basic authentication—such as an ISP-provided SMTP server, a personal mail server, or a provider like SendGrid with legacy/SMTP support.
+Check your provider’s documentation and update your settings accordingly to keep your eQSLs flowing.

 Sending and Verifying Your eQSL Cards